 I ended up taking a full-time job in the publishing industry and married my wonderful wife.
 Creating art slipped from my thoughts as I focused on raising a family and making a living.

-Over the past few years the creative spark has returned and grown stronger.
+Since around 2013 the creative spark has returned and grown stronger.
 Creating art is a regular part of my life now and I am very grateful for it.
 I can’t imagine living any other way.